mdn/content/files/en-us/web/api/webgpu_api/index.md

 ## General model

 There are several layers of abstraction between the device GPU and the web browser running the WebGPU API.
-It is useful to understand these are you begin to learn WebGPU:
+It is useful to understand these as you begin to learn WebGPU:

 ![A basic stack diagram showing the position of the different elements of a WebGPU architecture on a device](basic-webgpu-stack.svg)